LEEYJ1021/structural-signal-irrelevance/README.md

 4. **Sample-exclusion rules are pre-specified and logged**, not applied ad hoc (Appendix A, entry 7).
 5. **Null results are reported with the same rigor as positive ones — and are not conflated with confirmed nulls unless a formal equivalence test says so.** Every non-significant central result (H-S1.1c, H-S2.1, H-S2.2b) is accompanied by (a) a pre-registered power simulation establishing what effect sizes the sample could and could not have detected, and (b), where central to the argument, a TOST equivalence test establishing whether the absence of an effect can be formally bounded (Figure 9).
 6. **A single quantitative point estimate is never taken at face value when a structural artifact could inflate it.** Where an outcome construction shares a mechanical term with a predictor (§4.4), the mechanical component is explicitly isolated and the conclusion is re-anchored on an artifact-free alternative outcome (Figure 7).
-7. **Sensitivity statistics are checked for numerical stability before being reported as evidence.** A large-looking robustness statistic (Oster's delta) computed in a numerically unstable regime is reported transparently but is not used to support a robustness claim (§8, §12.7).
+7. **Sensitivity statistics are checked for numerical stability before being reported as evidence.** A large-looking robustness statistic (Oster's delta) computed in a numerically unstable regime is reported transparently but is not used to support a robustness claim (§8; full table in [`supplementary_robustness/03_equivalence_and_sensitivity_notes.md`](https://github.com/LEEYJ1021/ad-coldstart-analysis/tree/main/supplementary_robustness)).
 8. **Every hypothesis or research question is assigned a permanent, study-prefixed ID (§2) before its results are reported**, so that a claim, a figure, and a statistics table can always be traced back to the same, unambiguous test — and so a superseded or retired question (e.g. RQ-S2.0) stays auditable rather than silently disappearing from the record.